Dynamic Images Using SVGs

 prefix.

-3. Import It and Make It Dynamic
+3. Make It Dynamic

-- Add An Image
+- Add an Image Page

 - Add an Image Page to your HMI